 One value to be sure if is the property’s starting value.
-The increase in value won’t be included in the casualty loss calculation.
+You cannot include the increase in value in the casualty loss calculation.
 So, if your vintage oil painting increased from $25,000 to $75,000 before it was destroyed by a hurricane, the extra $50,000 in value isn’t a factor.

 Tax filing deadlines are also typically extended for residents of disaster-stricken areas.
-The IRS normally announces extensions after a disaster has struck, and the government has removed factors from the casualty loss calculation formula in the past (such as the 10% of AGI subtraction in response to Hurricane Katrina).
+The IRS normally announces extensions after a disaster has struck.
+The government has removed factors from the casualty loss calculation formula in the past.
+For example, the 10% of AGI subtraction in response to Hurricane Katrina.